codeplusme/fullstack-ai-chatbot/README.md

 ### Web Sockets and the Chat API

 To send messages between the client and server in real-time, we need to open a socket connection.
-This is because an HTTP connection will not be sufficient to ensure real-time bi-directional communication between the client and the server.
+This is because an HTTP connection will not be sufficient to ensure real-time bi-directional c ommunication between the client and the server.

 We will be using FastAPI for the chat server, as it provides a fast and modern Python server for our use.
 [Check out the FastAPI documentation](https://fastapi.tiangolo.com/advanced/websockets/?h=web)) to learn more about WebSockets.

 Follow the full series here: https://blog.stephensanwo.dev/series/build-ai-chatbot